-The reason why people especially worry about getting sick from turtles is that back in the 1960's and 1970's, a lot of kids caught a serious disease called Salmonella from their pet turtles.
+The reason why people especially worry about getting sick from turtles is that back in the 1960's and 1970's, some children caught a serious disease called Salmonella from their pet turtles.
 A lot of animals can transmit Salmonella, but turtles and other reptiles, birds, and amphibians are especially likely to carry Salmonella bacteria.

-Turtles (as well as other reptiles, amphibians, and birds) can carry the Salmonella germ without getting sick themselves.
-Just because your turtle looks healthy doesn't mean he or she doesn't carry the Salmonella bacteria, so we always have to be careful.
+Turtles (as well as other reptiles, amphibians, and birds) can carry the Salmonella germ (and other germs) that don't make them sick, but that can make people sick.
+Just because your turtle looks (and is) healthy doesn't mean he or she doesn't carry the Salmonella bacteria or other germs, so we always have to be careful.

 When caring for turtles (or any animal, really), we have to take precautions to help protect ourselves from catching illnesses from our animals, and we also have to take precautions to help protect our animals from catching illnesses from us.
 We pick up germs on our hands whenever we touch anything, and a few of these could make our turtles sick.
 So to keep our turtles and ourselves healthy and happy, we have to follow some rules.
 (Luckily, they're really simple.)